 There are plenty of other places in the Himalayas of Nepal where you can trek to.
 These places include off-the-beaten-track destinations like Kanchenjunga Base Camp, Langtang Region, Manaslu Region, and the biggest and deepest freshwater lake in Nepal- Rara Lake.

 Touring the Himalayas of Tibet

 Tibet is also known as the “Water Tower of Asia”.
-Tibet is also home to some of the most picturesque lakes in the world like Mansarovar, Qinghai, Namtso, Pangong Tso, Rakshastal.
+Tibet is also home to some of the most picturesque lakes in the world like Mansarovar, Qinghai, Namtso, Pangong Tso, and Rakshastal.

 You can also go to UNESCO World Heritage Sites like Norbulingka, Potala Palace, and Jokhang Temple in the Himalayas of Tibet.
-Potala Palace, which was the residence of Dalai Lama in the past, built in the side of Ri Marpo ( Red Mountain) is another very important of the Himalayas of Tibet.
+Potala Palace, which was the residence of Dalai Lama in the past, built on the side of Ri Marpo ( Red Mountain) is another very important of the Himalayas of Tibet.

 Finally, you can also get to see some of the most beautiful artifacts while you are in Tibet.
 Thangka paintings, frescoes, Woodblock printing, coral prayer beads, and statues of Buddha are the various forms of artifacts in Tibet.